Q-dimi/return_tests/README.md

 ## Where your functions which need testing live

 Go to '/functions' folder and you will see some examples of how your functions are formatted.
-Just create a new file in that folder with the same format as the examples and add the file name to configure.all_functions_to_test inside of build.js.
+Just create a new file in that folder with the same format as the examples.

 ```js
 module.exports = {